- Frogbit and Duckbit – Great for Beginners

 - It’s Frogbit’s Flowers that are So Appealing

 - Duckweed and Frogbit Both Aerate the Water

 - Frogbit vs. Duckweed — Which is Better?

-Maybe it’s our beautiful but fragile coral reefs in tropical oceans that inspire some people to keep an aquarium.
+Maybe our beautiful but fragile coral reefs in tropical oceans inspire some people to keep an aquarium.

 Frogbit and Duckbit – Great for Beginners

-But frogbit vs. duckweed reveals some amazing similarities.
-The floating aquarium plant, frogbit, hails from Central and South America and North America as well.
+The floating aquarium plant, frogbit, hails from Central, South, and North America.